bootphon/XLingCorrelation/segmentation/README.md

 ### to_freq.sh

-builds freqtop for each segmented file
+builds freqtop for each segmented file /!\ uses local path

 ## Global segmentation architecture